 The HEAD Foundation provides a collaborative and inclusive platform for a multidisciplinary approach to scholarship, policy reform and programme development.
 We study the adaptation of models and best practices in light of the contexts and priorities of the Asian communities we serve, and promote public awareness of issues in our fields of expertise.
 We partner with like-minded global and regional experts and institutions to advance our common goal of empowering Asia’s development through education and human capital development.

 The HEAD Foundation is a not-for-profit organization with its headquarters in Singapore.
 The Foundation is a registered International Charitable Organisation governed by a Board of Directors.

-The HEAD Foundation is led by a Managing Director and supported by a team of management professionals, academics and researchers, each distinguished in his or her own field.
+The HEAD Foundation is run by a team of management professionals, academics and researchers, each distinguished in his or her own field.
 They are regularly consulted and bring to bear a wide experience in education and leadership development, as well as an awareness and understanding of Asian societies and processes of development.

 Media & Communications

 Utrecht University, The Netherlands

 The University of Hong Kong